wraith-wireless/wraith/iyri/README.md

  * iw: parses the output as produced by v3.17 https://www.kernel.org/pub/software/network/iw/iw-3.17.tar.xz

 ### ii.
 Python Files
 Iyri requires all files in the iyri directory as well as those in the utils and wifi directories.
-Iyri currently uses a oui text file stored in data directory - this can be configured (see below) to utilze any directory you choose

 ### iii.
 Configure System
 Before first use, the logging and service need to be set up.